suhasmaddali/suhasmaddali/README.md

 <h2>🪚🔧 My Skills 😀😀:</h2>

 I learned to code from a young age.
-I learned __"C"__ language and now I'm learning __python__ which gives me an edge in understanding machine learning and data science.
+I learned __"C"__ language and now I'm learning __Python__ which gives me an edge in understanding machine learning and data science.
 As a result, I was able to learn and understand the code well.
 Later, I also learned various other programming languages such as __"R"__ which were important in order to become a __machine learning engineer__ or a __data scientist__.

 Below is a list of some of the skills that I've gained throughout my experience of working with data science and machine learning.
 Utilizing these important __tools__ and __techniques__ helped me build __machine learning projects__ and understand their work in full detail.
 Feel free to take a look.